If a colposcopy finds abnormal cells in your cervix, treatment to remove these cells may be recommended.

 - driving for at least 24 hours if you had a general anaesthetic – you can drive straight away if a local anaesthetic was used

-- using tampons for 4 weeks (use sanitary pads instead)
+- using tampons or menstrual cups for 4 weeks (use sanitary pads instead)

 - having sex for 4 weeks